ixmaps/website2017/README.md

 └── Privacy Policy (privacy.php)
 ```

-CSS, JS, and images are in `_assets` along with SASS
+CSS, SASS styleguide, JS, and images are in `_assets`. `_includes` contains global header, nav, and footer as well as page-specific components.

 ## Development